crosak/airless/README.md

 # airless #

-## Modelling of Bare-Rock Reflection and Emission Spectra
+## Modelling of Reflection and Emission Spectra from Bare-Rock Exoplanets

 *airless* is a code developed to model a bare rock (or a very thin atmosphere) scenario, accounting for the characteristics of a given surface profile's interaction with electromagnetic radiation, assuming no significant heat redistribution.
 It can be used either as a forward model to produce planetary emission spectra or in inference mode to retrieve planetary reflectance characteristics.